 It started out with a girl, a dream of owning a paddleboard and a whim: “I’m going paddle 10 states in my first year of paddling.”
-Well, I bought a paddleboard (a 12′ 6″ Jimmy Lewis Albatross), got to 10 and realized I didn’t want to stop.
+Well, I bought a paddleboard (a 12′ 6″ Jimmy Lewis Albatross) and then another, better for travel (a 12’6″ Hala Nass) got to 10 and realized I didn’t want to stop.
 So, now I’m working my way through all 50.
 It is an amazing way to see the country, explore the waterways and spread my love of SUP (not to mention collect great stickers for my board).
 See the map below for snapshots of where and why I’ve been.
-(Next up: SC, UT and NV.)
+(Next up: MI and AZ.)

 (For more info, listen to my interview on the SUP Radio Show.)

 I first paddled with YOLO Board Jeff Archer as part of an article for Entrepreneur magazine.
 We met at Coastal Paddle Co. and I paddled two boards.
 The experience rocked my world.
 Neither Jeff nor I knew what kind of obsession was about to be unleashed.